Aftermath of the January 6 United States Capitol attack: Contemporary analysis and terminology

 A week following the attack, journalists were searching for an appropriate word to describe the event.
 According to the Associated Press, U.S. media outlets first described the developments on January 6 as "a rally or protest", but as the events of the day escalated and further reporting and images emerged, the descriptions shifted to "an assault, a riot, an insurrection, domestic terrorism or even a coup attempt".
 It was variably observed that the media outlets were settling on the terms "riot" and "insurrection".

 According to NPR, "By definition, 'insurrection', and its derivative, 'insurgency', are accurate.
 'Riot' and 'mob' are equally correct.
 While these words are not interchangeable, they are all suitable when describing Jan.
 6."
 The New York Times assessed the event as having brought the United States "hours away from a full-blown constitutional crisis".
 Brian Stelter in CNN Business wrote that the events of the Capitol attack "will be remembered as an act of domestic terrorism against the United States".
+Although several of the rioters were charged with the crime of "seditious conspiracy", none of them were criminally charged with the crime of "insurrection", including Trump.

 The attack was widely described as an attempted coup d'état or self-coup.
 Federal judge David Carter described Trump's actions as "a coup in search of a legal theory".
 Naunihal Singh of the U.S. Naval War College, and author of Seizing Power: The Strategic Logic of Military Coups, wrote that the attack on the Capitol was "an insurrection, a violent uprising against the government" and "sedition", but not a coup because Trump did not order the military "to seize power on his behalf".
 The Coup D'état Project of the Cline Center for Advanced Social Research at the University of Illinois, which tracks coups and coup attempts globally, classified the attack as an "attempted dissident coup", defined as an unsuccessful coup attempt "initiated by a small group of discontents" such as "ex-military leaders, religious leaders, former government leaders, members of a legislature/parliament, and civilians [but not police or the military]".
 The Cline Center said the "organized, illegal attempt to intervene in the presidential transition" by displacing Congress met this definition.
 Some political scientists identified the attack as an attempted self-coup, in which the head of government attempts to strong-arm the other branches of government to entrench power.
 Academic Fiona Hill, a former member of Trump's National Security Council, described the attack, and Trump's actions in the months leading up to it, as an attempted self-coup.
+Experts have differed about whether the events on January 6 amounted to a coup or the like, some say yes, some say no. News reporting about scholarly opinions reflects that division.

 The FBI classified the attack as domestic terrorism.
 At the Senate Judiciary Committee meeting on March 2, 2021, Wray testified: